Cellular-Imaging-Amsterdam-UMC/qp-lessons/README.md

     *   [Spot Detection](Day3/2%29%20spot_detection/README.md)
     *   [Cellpose Training](Day3/3%29%20cellpose_training/README.md)

-Each lesson folder also contains `LESSON.md`, which expands on the activities; read the README first before diving into the lesson plan.
+Each lesson folder also contains `LESSON.md`, which expands on the activities; read the README first before diving into the lesson.

 For detailed help and tutorials, visit the [official QuPath documentation](https://qupath.readthedocs.io/en/stable/index.html).